Zoom Phone Review: The Best Value VoIP in 2026?

 Just answer a few questions — it only takes a minute

-Zoom Phone offers three primary US VoIP plans: Metered, Regional (US & Canada) Unlimited, and Global Select.
+Zoom Phone offers three primary VoIP plans in the US: Metered, Regional (US & Canada) Unlimited and Global Select.
 There are also two bundle options (Pro Plus and Business Plus) under the Zoom Workplace suite.

-Each caters to varying call volumes, business sizes, and collaboration needs.
-Below, we compare them side-by-side so you can see what each offers for what price.
+Each caters to varying call volumes, business sizes and collaboration needs.
+Below, we compare them side-by-side so you can see what each offers and for what price.

 PlanMonthly cost (per user)Key features